Geneva Chocolate & Sweet Delights Walking Tour by Do Eat Better

 3

-Have a seat in an amazing traditional chocolaterie and try one of the most gourmet pastries that you can possibly taste: a delicious chocolate cake with different flavours and textures!
+After the first tasting, have a seat in an amazing traditional chocolaterie and try one of the most gourmet pastries that you can possibly taste: a delicious chocolate cake with different layers, flavours and textures!
+A true explosion of chocolate

 4